DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/01_PrimerPPAppScenario.md

 * You can only select as user names that are entered in the table CST_USERS
 * You can only select a value from the predefined state values

 To understand the columns checkout the column definitions.
-Click on "Columns" as shown below.
+Click on `Columns` as shown below.

 <br><img src="./images/work_tables_cols_ovr.png" /><br>